conda-incubator/setup-miniconda/README.md

 alternatives to Miniconda, built from the ground up with `conda-forge` packages and with only `conda-forge` in its default channels.

+If only `miniforge-version` is provided, `Miniforge3` will be used.

 ```yaml
 jobs:
   example-10-miniforge: